 - Properly defend your case if due to properly exercised business judgment

 Criminal False Claims statute violations can stem from a variety of situations including bid rigging, defective pricing, cross charging, product defects and submitting fraudulent invoices.
-Our DC False Claims Act lawyers and qui tam attorneys have experience in government procurement from both working for the other side and representing contractors.
+Our DC False Claims Act defense attorneys and qui tam attorneys have experience in government procurement from both working for the other side and representing contractors.

 - FCPA Anti-Corruption Act Defense